JesuFemi-O/Jesufemi-O/README.md

 ### Hey there, My name is Jesufemi 👋

-## I'm a Data Scientist interested in end-to-end Data Science projects!
+## I'm a Data Engineer interested in enabling organizations to make actual data driven decisions!

 - I have a background in Computer Science :v:

+- I have 3+ years of experience working with Data in various capacities - Credit risk data scientist, Software Engineer (MLOPS), Data Engineer

 - I have 1 year+ work experience in doing data science for fintech :bank:

-- I am currently focused on exploring deep learning :rocket:

-- I have been doing software engineering professionally for about a year now :rocket:
+- I have 1+ years experience doing software engineering professionally with a focus on building data centric products :rocket:

+- I have ~1 year experience as a Data engineer with expeience in EdTech and E-commerce

 - I am currently learning about software design patterns in python :rocket:

+- I am currently exploring the modern data stack in a truly open source way :rocket:

-- My Long term goal is to become a full stack Data Scientist :fire: :fire:
+- My Long term goal is to become a full stack Data Engineer :fire: :fire:

 ### Languages, Frameworks and Tools